daniel-tuix/graphql-validator/README.md

 now you can access to http://localhost:3000/graphql to get access to the schema

 ### How to use the script?
-To use the script just need to use these commands from terminal:
+To use the script just need to use these commands from terminal: (you need to run backend first)

 ```
 cd frontend/script;